cardano-foundation/CIPs/CIP-0072/README.md

       "properties": {
         "short": {
           "type": "string",
-          "description": "Short dApp description (No less than 40 and no longer than 168 characters).", "minLength": 40,
+          "description": "Short dApp description (no less than 40 and no longer than 168 characters).", "minLength": 40,
           "maxLength": 168
         },